cmyster/coti/README.md

 A pretty strong server.
 At a bare minimum:

-1 Undercloud VM    - 16GB RAM, 4 vCPUs, 22GB disk
+1 Undercloud VM    - 16GB RAM, 4 vCPUs, 22GB disk space.

-1 Controller node - 12GB RAM, 2 vCPUs, 12GB disk
+1 Controller node - 12GB RAM, 2 vCPUs, 12GB disk space.

-1 Compute node     -  8GB RAM, 2 vCPUs, 12GB disk  _installation only, more
+1 Compute node     -  8GB RAM, 2 vCPUs, 12GB disk space.  _installation only,
-of each resource is needed for launching VMs_
+more of each resource is needed for launching VMs_

 ## Where to start?